brilliant92/diplib/README.md

   Copyright (c) 2003, 2007-14 Massachusetts Institute of Technology
   GNU General Public License, Version 2 (not compatible with the Apache License)

-*DIPviewer* links agains the following libraries:
+*DIPviewer* links against the following libraries:

 - *FreeGLUT* (as installed on your system, alternative to *GLFW*)
   Copyright 1999-2000 Pawel W. Olszta